Kynžvart Daguerreotype

 The Kynžvart Daguerreotype (Kynžvartská daguerrotypie) or Still Life with Jupiter Tonans is an early daguerreotype made in 1839 by Louis Daguerre.
 It was inscribed in the UNESCO Memory of the World Register in 2017, where it was described as a "highly important document of a new type of visual information carrier".
 It has also been a Czech national cultural monument, registration number 305, since 2006.

 The image depicts several classical statues against a draped background.
 The most prominent statue is a Jupiter Tonans ('Thundering Jove').

 The daguerreotype was gifted to State Chancellor of the Austrian Empire Klemens von Metternich before Daguerre revealed his invention to the French Academy of Sciences on 19 August 1839.
 As such it is one of the world's oldest surviving photographic images.
-The dedication on the paper surrounding the daguerrotype reads:
+The dedication on the paper surrounding the daguerreotype reads: